 I think it was the same needle.The instrument was a little bit thicker to get a good sample of bone, but pretty much it’s the same thing.
 You hear a clicking noise and then it pops out, so they’re pretty similar.

-On the seventh of January, we got the diagnosis.
+On the 7th of January, we got the diagnosis.

 Getting a cancer diagnosis

-He told me that it was cancer and that I would be doing 14 rounds of chemo and radiotherapy, I would have an arm that was gonna be different than the other one.
-I would have surgery and that my life would change and that I would no longer have hair.
+He told me that it was cancer and that I would be doing 14 rounds of chemo and radiotherapy, I would have an arm that was gonna be different than the other one, I would have surgery, that my life would change, and that I would no longer have hair.

 My mom almost fainted.
 She was in the oncologist’s room.
-In the room there was a little bed when you like do the [blood] pressure everything and my mom was just there with a wet cloth, almost fainted.
+In the room there was a little bed when you do the [blood] pressure everything, and my mom was just there with a wet cloth.
+[She] almost fainted.
 That was kind of funny.

-I was there like receiving the diagnosis.
+I was there receiving the diagnosis.
 I don’t remember if I cried or anything.
-I think that day I cried but in the oncology room, I didn’t.
+I think that day I cried, but in the oncology room, I didn’t.
 My mom and my dad did cry.

-It’s weird because you’re the one receiving the diagnosis and you have all this weight on your shoulder, and you find the strength not to cry, but your mom and your dad are crying.
+It’s weird because you’re the one receiving the diagnosis, you have all this weight on your shoulder, and you find the strength not to cry, but your mom and your dad are crying.